fbpx

 Our early childhood team is working in partnership with Gippsland and East Gippsland Aboriginal Cooperative (GEGAC) in their preschool centre to put in place a trauma-informed and culturally strong approach to educating and supporting a group of 3-4-year-old children.
 This beautiful centre is set near parkland and offers traditional ways for children to learn about their cultural heritage.
 Our team has introduced ways of supporting the GEGAC staff to create opportunities for therapeutic forms of play.
 Children come to find healing in their relationships with their families who also come into the centre and are supported.
 The partnership between GEGAC, our team and the families becomes an important bridge helping children’s development to get back on track.

-Providing therapy to children and young people who have engaged in problem sexual behaviour in Shepparton
+Providing therapy to children and young people who engage in harmful sexual behaviour in Shepparton and Mitcham